mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_test_group_3_results.rst

 - Click **Output Results**
 - In the main workbench window, in the workspace toolbox, open the results table

-``Not sure if sample_temp is right for co-added runs need to come back to this after confirming``
+- View the table

-- Table should have two rows, one for runs 20918-20 (co-added) and one for run 20918.
+- The table should hae four rows
-- Sample temp should be expressed correctly as a range "180 to 200" for co-added runs
+- **sample_temp** should be correctly expresses as a range ``180-200`` for the co-added runs
-- Should be one pair of columns for each parameter + error, plus a final column for "cost function value"
+- There should be several pairs of columns, one for each parameter and one for the error of the parameter, plus a final column **Cost function value**

-Like this:
+- The table should look similar to this:

 .. image:: /images/MuonAnalysisTests/results_test1.png
   :align: center